MurphyPone/murphypone.github.io/src/content/webscraping-workshop.md

     # create a BS4 element tree that we can traverse based on the response test according to the html5 library
     m_soup = bs4.BeautifulSoup(response.text, 'html.parser')

-    # exract the name of the movie by identifying it by the h3 tag with an itemprop attribute that has the value 'name' by getting the text contents of the element
+    # extract the name of the movie by identifying it by the h3 tag with an itemprop attribute that has the value 'name' by getting the text contents of the element
     name = m_soup.find('h3', {'itemprop': 'name'}).contents[1].text

     # find all the divs containing reviews